aspa-life/aspa_life_cis_public/README.md

 ## Description
-CISE engine can scan solidity source files and smart contracts on BSC and ETH netwoks.
+ASE engine can scan solidity source files and smart contracts on BSC and ETH netwoks.
 It performs static analysis and symbolic execution to find potential vulnerabilities and output reports in json format.

 ## Supported file types and block chains
-CISE currently supports:
+ASE currently supports:
 - solidity

 Block Chains supported: